-Restore points are helpful for many people because they allow users to revert to a previous state when their operating system was performing optimally.
-However, some Windows 10 users face the challenge of losing their restore points, hence, losing their operating system’s points of good performance.
+Restore points are helpful for many people because they allow users to revert to a previous state when their operating system is performing optimally.
+However, some Windows 10 users face the challenge of losing their restore points, hence, losing their OS’s points of good performance.

 - Fixes to prevent Restore Points from disappearing

 - How to prevent Restore Points from disappearing

 In the rest of the article, I’ll highlight some common reasons that Windows 10 restore points disappear and some solutions for the problem.

 Why Do Windows 10 Restore Points disappear?

 This section of the article will cover why Restore Points disappeared in Windows so you can understand why it could be happening.